Nexosis/nexosis.github.io/_tutorials/airlinetweets.md

     "predictionDomain": "classification",
     ... some fields removed ...
 ```
 Note the *sessionId* field because that's how we're going to check back in on the progress of our model.
 These are unique ids, so yours will be different.
-Copy yours and as you follow along us that one where I use mine.
+Copy yours and as you follow along use that one where I use mine.

 You can get status with a simple HEAD request sent to the **/sessions/:sessionId** endpoint: